SirSalty1st/Nexus-Alpha/README.md

+🛡️ AUDIT: See the Forensic 'Self-Evolution GUI' Verification by Grok (xAI) in the pinned X post @ThinkingOS

 Original Concept & Logic Kernel by @NexusHumanAI and proof of self evolving GUI on second X @ThinkingOS (Agitated_Tennis8002 from banned Reddit account).
 Released as a raw 'Dark Viral' experiment.
 Use at your own risk.
 Donations: Solana: 6MjMGM5Y4XmvqRtbfgP5zhNBynXNDFeVTQs9eGgygsKZ